There’s nothing quite like a fish fry here in Alabama.

 Friends, family, and neighbors gather for a community meal, all the while partaking in the genuine goodness that we harvest from our coastal waters.
 It’s the perfect way to feed the masses while also feeding them well.

-And if you’ll be partaking in meatless Fridays for Lent this year, it’s the perfect time to clean out that fryer and get cookin’.
+And if you’re partaking in meatless Fridays for Lent this year, it’s the perfect time to clean out that fryer and get cookin’.

 You don’t want to just casually walk into a fish fry, though—to do it properly, it takes some preparation and consideration.
 Thankfully, Chris Blankenship, Commissioner of the Alabama Department of Conservation and Natural Resources and also our Program Administrator for the Alabama Seafood Marketing Commission, is a fish fry expert.